Go on to Part Two

 Aug.
 28 Clacton-on-Sea, England

 GIANT DID NOT PLAY.
 GG was originally booked to appear at the "Weeley Festival" along with many other groups and their name appeared in the festival’s early advertisements.
 However, they canceled for some reason and were removed from later ads.
-This major rock music festival was held on a 200 acre wooded site five miles from the sea.
+This major rock music festival was held on a 200-acre wooded site five miles from the sea.
 Headlined by T Rex and the Faces, it ran from the evening of Aug.
 27 through to Aug.
 29, with Giant originally scheduled for Aug.
 28.

 Clacton-on-Sea - “Weeley Festival” - original ad with GG and revised ad Aug.
 28, 1971

 Although, as stated above, most of Giant’s concerts were in England in 1971, the band took a short European trip around this time.
 In the press, the timeframe listed for this tour was late August through September 8.
 Included were the two festival dates listed below, but what other countries may have been visited is not known.
-It’s still unclear if Malcolm was a member by this time.

 Sep.
 4 Speyer, Germany Rheinhalbinsel